FPGA-MAFIA/fpga_mafia_wiki/docs/rvc/common/ctrl.md

 ### Load Hazard

-- A load hazard is not the same as a data hazard we talked about before in the execution stage.
-A data hazard happens when the data we want is in the pipeline but not in the right place yet.
+- A load hazard is not the same as a data hazard we talked before in the execution stage.
+A data hazard happens when the data we need is in the pipeline but not in the right place yet.
 On the other hand, a load hazard occurs when we need data right now, but it hasn't been figured out yet.
 In these situations, we have to stall (stop) the pipeline and wait until the data becomes available.
 - Lets have a look at the following instruction that causes load hazard

 ```